 Combined Charging System (CCS):

-Note also that there are a range of adaptors available to allow EVs with a particular plug type to connect to a different kind of charging station.
-Not all combinations are available, but might be worthwhile if convenient charging options are not compatible with the plug that came with your EV.
+Note also that there is a range of adaptors available to allow EVs with a particular plug type to connect to a different kind of charging station.
+Not all combinations are available but might be worthwhile if convenient charging options are not compatible with the plug that came with your EV.

 While level 1 charging at home is the most simple solution that doesn’t require the purchase and installation of new equipment, installing a level 2 charger is a better long-term solution.
-There are costs involved, but it will deliver much faster charging and will supply a full charge overnight to most EVs.
+There are costs involved, but it will deliver much faster charging and the ability to program charge times and co-ordinate with a solar system and battery to maximise savings.

 Ideally, you need a garage, or at least off-street parking to install a level 2 charger at home.
 Choosing the best EV charger for you and your vehicle comes down to where you keep your vehicle overnight and your budget.